![The Stranger Left No Card](https://upload.wikimedia.org/wikipedia/en/3/35/"The_Stranger_Left_No_Card"_(1952).jpg)

 Plot

-A stranger arrives in a small town, costumed as a flamboyant itinerant magician with a folding bag of tricks.
-The eccentric behaviour of "Napoleon", as he becomes known, soon gives him a reputation for harmless, flamboyant buffoonery.
-After ten days in town, he visits a businessman, Mr. Latham.
-Latham is known to keep regular hours and the stranger bedevils him with irritating magic tricks.
-The last of these tricks leaves Latham handcuffed in his office.
+Alan Badel plays the stranger, who arrives in a small town, costumed as a flamboyant itinerant magician with a folding bag of tricks.
+After a week in town, where the outrageous behaviour of 'Napoleon' soon gives him a reputation for harmless, flamboyant buffoonery, he visits a businessman.
+The businessman is known to keep regular hours and the stranger bedevils him with irritating magic tricks.
+The last of these tricks leaves the man handcuffed in his office.

 Cast